 The global path of each agent is computed using the approach presented in Algorithm 1.
-We compute the proximity to nearest site for each agent from the 2nd nearest neighbor diagram, which is used in a potential planner for local planning.
-Finally, we also use the 2nd order Voronoi diagram to compute the closest agent (thief) for each farmer.
-This is set as the goal for each farmer and the farmer moves directly towards this agent.
+We compute the proximity to nearest site for each agent from the second-nearest neighbor diagram, which is used in a potential planner for local planning.
+Finally, we also use the second-order Voronoi diagram to compute the closest agent (thief) for each farmer.
+This agent is set as the goal for each farmer and the farmer moves directly towards it.
 The farmers do not use the MaNG for path planning, however they use the potential and repulsive forces to stay clear of other farmers and trees.
 A thief is eliminated if caught by a farmer.
 Hence it is desirable for each thief to compute shortest paths of maximal clearance from the farmers (dynamic obstacles) and other thieves (agents) in order to collect the most fruit.

-Crowd Simulation: We simulate a crowd of people moving in an urban environment with dynamic obstacles.
+Crowd Simulation: We simulate a crowd of people moving in an urban environment with dynamic obstacles (Figure 8).
 We simulate only the individual behavior and not the group behavior.
 The set of sites consists of buildings, cars and humans.
 The humans enter the scene from one of the buildings and exit through another building or the sidewalks.
 Each human is an individual agent with an independent goal.
 The cars are dynamic obstacles, while the buildings, benches, fountains are static obstacles.
-Similar to fruit picking, the proximity information for local planning is computed using the 2nd order Voronoi diagram.
-The total force applied on each agent is a sum of an attractive force to move it towards the intermediate goal computed by the MaNG, and the repulsive forces from the nearest neighbors.
-For goals in close proximity, only the local potential field planner is used, disregarding the MaNG.
+Similar to fruit picking, the proximity information for local planning is computed using the second-order Voronoi diagram.
+The dynamics of each agent is computed using the local dynamics model presented in Section V. In combination with the local dynamics model, our navigation system provides smooth, natural motions for each agent (see Figure 6).
+For goals in the same Voronoi region as the agent, or in the adjacent Voronoi region, the shortest path to goal is used, disregarding the MaNG.